Dependable Software Systems – Anupam Yadav

 The UBC Master of Engineering Leadership (MEL) in Dependable Software Systems was designed to address this need by combining graduate courses in software systems taught by leading researchers from the UBC Faculty of Applied Science with courses on business and leadership through UBC Sauder’s Robert H. Lee Graduate School.

-It’s a unique hybrid education that makes the program very appealing to professionals like Anupam Yadav, a digital product manager for Publicis Sapient who’s worked for clients that include McDonald’s, Verizon, TD Bank and State Street.
+It’s a unique interdisciplinary education that makes the program very appealing to professionals like Anupam Yadav, a digital product manager for Publicis Sapient who’s worked for clients that include McDonald’s, Verizon, TD Bank and State Street.

 “I didn’t want my graduate degree to focus solely on either software engineering or business,” he says.
 “This program was aligned with my goals and the skills I wanted to develop.
 UBC was one of the top universities on my list and there was no other graduate degree as connected to my goals as the MEL in Dependable Software Systems.”